iam4722202468/ThinkpadBattery/README.md

 Currently remaining battery %'s aren't exact because I'm assuming there is a linear coorelation between voltage and capacity (Which is wrong).
 This is probably fixable using a battery gas gauge, I'll have to investiage more.

+### MCU Power Consumption

+By design, the MCU will always be on as long as a battery is connected to it.
+This can cause the battery to slowly run out of power if it isn't connected to a laptop.
+A potential fix could be to implement a low power mode for the attiny, or have a seperate disconnect switch for the battery power on the battery pack itself.

 ## Future Plans